 Most of the family law cases involving grandparents fit into one of two categories: grandparent visitation and grandparent custody.
 Grandparent visitation is when a grandparent seeks court-ordered visitation time with a grandchild.
 Grandparent custody is when grandparents seek physical custody of a grandchild; that is, when a grandparent seeks to become the primary person responsible for the physical safety and emotional welfare of the grandchild.
 Today’s post will deal with the subject of grandparent visitation.
 I will take up the issue of grandparent custody in the future.
 Continue reading

 Kirk Garner was born in Colorado Springs, Colorado in 1967.
 He was raised in and around Lubbock, Texas, and graduated from Shallowater High School in 1985.
 Kirk graduated from Abilene Christian University in 1990 with a bachelor’s degree in marketing.
-The week after graduation, he married his wife of now 22 years.
+The week after graduation, he married his wife of now more than 25 years.
 They have three daughters.

 Kirk graduated from Baylor University School of Law in 1995.
 During law school, he served on the Baylor Law Review, and was a member of the international legal fraternity Phi Delta Phi and the Harvey M. Richey Moot Court Society.